dms-vep/Nipah_Malaysia_RBP_DMS/docs/index.md

 ### About

 This website contains links and information for the Nipah virus receptor binding protein deep mutational scanning project.
-Look through jupyter notebooks used in analyses, or explore interactive charts.
-To view more information, click on GitHub logo in upper right.
+Look through Jupyter notebooks used in analyses, or explore interactive charts.
+To view more information on the code, click on the GitHub logo in upper right.
 Interactive charts made with [Altair](https://altair-viz.github.io){target="_self"}.
-Embedding of Altair plots was done by custom javascript code from [dms-vep](https://github.com/dms-vep/dms-vep.github.io){target="_self"}.
+Embedding of Altair plots was done with custom javascript code from [dms-vep](https://github.com/dms-vep/dms-vep.github.io){target="_self"}.
 All work done in [Bloom Lab](https://research.fredhutch.org/bloom/en.html){target="_self"}, part of [Fred Hutch Cancer Center](https://www.fredhutch.org/en.html){target="_self"}.

-All experiments were performed with non-replicative HIV-based pseudoviruses.
-Ephrin-B2 and Ephrin-B3 orthologs from *Pteropus alecto* were used for cell entry and receptor binding assays.
+All experiments were performed with non-replicative lentiviral-based pseudoviruses.
+Ephrin-B2 and Ephrin-B3 orthologs from the bat species *Pteropus alecto* were used for cell entry and receptor binding assays.